When Walls Speak: Understanding Property Disclosure and the Seller’s Duty

 What happens after transfer if a defect emerges that was concealed?
 The buyer's options depend on what they can prove.
 If they can show that the seller was aware of the defect and failed to disclose it, they may have grounds to set aside the sale, claim compensation for the cost of remediation, or pursue damages for the reduction in the property's value.

 Litigation in property defect cases in South Africa is expensive and time-consuming for both parties.
-The seller who disclosed honestly and is later accused of concealment is in a far better position than the one who chose silence and must now prove they didn't know.
-The disclosure form exists precisely to create this record.
+The seller who disclosed honestly and is later accused of concealment is in a far better position than the one who chose silence and must now prove they did not know.
+The disclosure form exists precisely to create this record, the same way compliance certificates create a paper trail a transfer can rely on.

 Closing Reflection